 Would you like to get in on the chestnut mania?
 Your choices are endless.
-Head to the Chestnut Fair in Marradi (every week end in October) in the Mugello area.
-Or choose the Arezzo province: in the small hamlet of Caprese Michelangelo (20th-21st e 27th-28th Oct 2018), where Michelangelo Buonarroti was born.
+Head to the Chestnut Fair in Marradi and Palazzuolo sul Senio (every week end in October) in the Mugello area.
+Or choose the Arezzo province: in the small hamlet of Caprese Michelangelo (usually the last two weekend of October, 19th-20th and 26th-27th October 2019), where Michelangelo Buonarroti was born.

 In the province of Siena, in the Mount Amiata area, the area is devoted to the ‘marroni’, a local variety of chestnut.
 Campiglia d’Orcia every year organises the Festa del Marrone on the last Sunday of October, where the village dresses up in festive colours and you can taste typical dishes and treats of all sorts.

-On the slopes of Mount Amiata, Abbadia San Salvadore has a great Festa della Castagna (2nd and 3rd Sunday in October 2018) celebrating not only chestnuts but also mushrooms and local products with plenty of food stands for every taste.
-Piancastagnaio boasts the most ancient of chestnut festivals, the “Crastatone”.
-This year it takes place from 31st October to 4th November 2018.
+On the slopes of Mount Amiata, Abbadia San Salvadore has a great Festa d’Autunno (on the 2nd and 3rd Sunday) celebrating not only chestnuts but also mushrooms and local products with plenty of food stands for every taste.
+Piancastagnaio boasts the most ancient of chestnut festivals, the “Crastatone” (31st October – 1st November 2019).

 OCTOBER EVENTS IN THE CHIANTI